-We use similar projection methods - multiplying relevant populations by program-specific indexes of service or transfer intensity - for all the programs we examine.
+We use similar projection methods - multiplying relevant populations by program-specific indexes of service or transfer intensity - for all the programs we examine.^{}

-We assume that service intensity - the volume of services delivered per person in healthcare and education - rises at the same rate as output per person in the economy as a whole.
-This assumption is not entirely arbitrary: absent good quantitative measures of quality of output, measures of activity in unpriced services such as health and education tend to be driven by inputs.
-These activities are labour-intensive: wages - which tend to rise with economy-wide productivity - are a key input.

-Historically, service intensity has grown at annual rates above the 1.2 percent we assume - and faster than productivity growth.
-We prefer to link them in our main projection in order to ensure that upward or downward trends in the health and education spending shares of GDP are not a function of different assumptions about service intensity on the one hand and productivity growth on the other.
-Instead, these trends should reflect demographic change and cost inflation in government consumption compared to inflation elsewhere.
+We assume that service intensity - the volume of services delivered per person in healthcare and education - rises at the same rate that output per person in the economy as a whole does.
+This assumption is not entirely arbitrary: absent good quantitative measures of quality of output, measures of activity in unpriced services such as health and education tend to be driven by inputs, and these are labour-intensive activities in which wages - which tend to rise with economy-wide productivity - are a key input.
+Historically, service intensity has grown at annual rates above the 1.2 percent we assume, and faster than productivity growth.
+We prefer to link them in our main projection in order to ensure that trends upward or downward in the shares of health and education spending in GDP are not a function of different assumptions about service intensity on the one hand, and productivity growth on the other, but rather products of demographic change and cost inflation in government consumption compared to inflation elsewhere.

-Our index of transfer intensity for seniors' benefits is derived from the Office of the Chief Actuary's projections of spending on Old Age Security, the Guaranteed Income Supplement and Allowances.
-Because many of those programs are geared to income, and the Chief Actuary's model assumes that incomes rise over time, projections for this index tend to fall somewhat in real terms.
+Our index of transfer intensity for seniors' benefits is derived from the Office of the Chief Actuary's projections of spending on Old Age Security, the Guaranteed Income Supplement, and Allowances.
+Because many of those programs are geared to income, and the Chief Actuary's model assumes that incomes rise over time, this index tends to fall somewhat in real terms.
+To the extent that Manitoba's benefits for seniors differ from federal ones, this projection will not provide an accurate picture of the provincial outlook - but seniors' benefits are small enough in Manitoba that this is not a serious problem.
 Our index of transfer intensity for child and family benefits does not change over time: we assume that the real value of transfers per person in the relevant age group is constant.